youanan/frankfusion/_posts/2008-04-03-better-autosuggesting-widget.markdown

     - Projects
 ---

 Following on from my previous post about extending the cfinput auto-suggest functionality (<a href="/2008/04/tidy-autosuggesting-solution.html">a tidy autosuggesting solution</a>), I decided that my solution was too narrow.
-I have now written a custom tag that allows access to all the useful properties of the auto-suggest widget.
+I have now written a custom tag that allows access to all the useful properties of the auto-suggest widget.<!--more-->

 The tag can be found @ <a href="http://betterautosuggest.riaforge.org/">http://betterautosuggest.riaforge.org/</a>